 - Heart attack – Also called coronary thrombosis, a blood clot in the heart can cause the heart muscle to stop.
 Yaz tends to increase potassium levels, which also raises the risk of heart attack.

-Seemingly healthy women, some as young as 14 and 15, have reportedly died from Yaz-related DVT, and countless others have allegedly been injured.
+Seemingly healthy females, some as young as 14 and 15, have reportedly died from Yaz-related DVT.
+Countless others have allegedly been injured.
 Bayer refutes the claims.
-It says that the risks of taking Yaz are no different than any other oral contraceptive.
-A study published in BMJ in 2015, however, looked at nearly 11,000 cases of blood clots in women aged 15 to 49 and found the risks of blood clots associated with birth control pills to be higher for newer birth control drugs like Yaz than for older drugs.
+It says the risks of taking Yaz are no different than any other oral contraceptive.

 Caused by DVT, a pulmonary embolism is a blood clot that settles in the lungs.
 Typically, these blood clots in the lungs block a coronary artery, which can lead to heart attack, among other serious medical conditions.

 When a blood clot travels to the lungs and blocks the pulmonary arteries, the circulation and blood oxygen levels are restricted.
 This makes it difficult for the lungs to provide oxygen to the body.
 The results can be debilitating or deadly.

 Sudden Blockage in Artery